lizrice/ebpf-advent/README.md

 eBPF.
 Having done these challenges before I know the input is essentially a file.
 I want to simply be able to `cat` the input file, and have eBPF tell me the answer.
-None of the problem-solving logic is to be in user space - all I'm allowing myself to do in user space is load the BPF programs and maps, and output the results.
+None of the problem-solving logic is to be in user space - all I'm allowing myself to do in user space is load the BPF programs, initialize and load maps, and output the results.

 I've used a kernel v6.5.0 as supplied in Ubuntu 23.10